neondatabase/website/content/docs/guides/read-replica-prisma.md

 ---
 title: Use Neon read replicas with Prisma
-subtitle: Learn how to scale your Prisma applications with Neon read replicas
+subtitle: Learn how to scale Prisma applications with Neon read replicas
 enableTableOfContents: true
 ---

 Neon read replicas are independent read-only compute instances that perform read operations on the same data as your read-write computes, which means zero additional storage cost since they read from the same source as your read-write compute.
 There is no data replication involved.
 When a read replica starts up, it is immediately up to date with your read-write primary.
 You do not have to wait for updates.

-Additionally, read-only computes can take advantage of Neon's Autoscaling and Auto-suspend features, which enable efficient compute resource management.

 A key benefit of read replicas is that you can distribute read requests to one or more read replicas, enabling you to achieve higher throughput for both read-write and read-only workloads.